josh146/pyctqw/docs/fortran.rst

 ==================================

 .. caution::
-	It is significantly more difficult to compile and link programs against the Fortran library directly, due to the myriad of pre-processing and the number of required headers/environment variables.
+	It is slightly more difficult to compile and link programs against the Fortran library directly, due to the myriad of pre-processing and the number of required headers/environment variables.
 As such, it is recommended users interface with this library via the much easier to use Python module :py:mod:`pyCTQW.MPI`.

 	However, if you have experience with using PETSc and SLEPc with Fortran, and wish to proceed.
 A makefile template is provided that can be modified to link your program against :f:mod:`libctqwMPI`.